bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ## Genome-wide STR Truth Set for Tool Benchmarking and Development

 Short tandem repeat (STR) expansions are associated with over 50 monogenic rare diseases [[Depienne 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8205997/)] as well as common diseases such as autism [[Trost 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9348607/)] [[Mitra 2021](https://www.nature.com/articles/s41586-020-03078-7)].
-Improvements in STR genotyping tools like [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) and [GangSTR](https://github.com/gymreklab/GangSTR) are generating new interest in studying STRs using short read sequencing data.
+Improvements in STR genotyping tools like [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) and [GangSTR](https://github.com/gymreklab/GangSTR) have generated new interest in studying STRs using short read sequencing data.

-Currently, there isn't enough good STR truth data for:
+One persistant challenge for the field has been a lack of samples with known STR expansions - aka. truth data - that can be used for:
 1. comparing existing STR genotyping tools
-2. comparing the accuracy of a single tool across different STR loci
+2. evaluatating how a given tool's performance varies across different kinds of STR loci
-3. developing new tools such as post-genotype filters
+3. developing additional tools such as genotype quality filters

-This post describes a new genome-wide STR truth set with accurate genotypes for ~150k STR variants in a single human sample (CHM1-CHM13) derived from the Synthetic Diploid Benchmark [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)].
+This blog post describes a new genome-wide STR truth set with accurate genotypes for ~150k STR variants in a single human sample (CHM1-CHM13).

 In addition to tool evaluations, this truth set allows us to explore a few interesting questions about STRs in general:
 - what is the distribution of STR variants in the human genome (ie. motif sizes, lengths, percent multiallelic, etc.)?